Environment | In harmony with nature

 Rainwater reservoir at Bridgestone Carbon Black (Thailand) Co., Ltd.

-To avoid any contamination of natural and public water systems, Mexico Carbon Manufacturing SA de CV (MXCB) has a water conservation system consisting of two rainwater ponds with a total capacity of 2,226 m3 and three multistep filtering tanks.
-These ponds collect rainwater as well as wastewater from cleaning the equipment, which are collected by the site’s drainage system.
-The pond water is filtered by the three multistep filtering tanks, and is then reused in the carbon black and cogeneration processes.
+To avoid any contamination of natural and public water systems, Mexico Carbon Manufacturing SA de CV (MXCB) utilizes a water conservation system consisting of two rainwater ponds with a total capacity of 2,226 m3 and three multistep filtering tanks.
+These ponds collect rainwater as well as wastewater from cleaning equipment.
+The water is collected through the site’s drainage system.
+The pond water is filtered by the three multistep filtering tanks and is then reused in the carbon black and cogeneration processes.
 Since this is a closed system, wastewater generated by the company is not discharged to the public water system or to any lake or lagoon.

 Bridgestone Carbon Black (Thailand) Co., Ltd. also utilizes rain that falls within the site as water for manufacturing processes.